 Plug plants are small plants which are ready to plant out.
 Plug plants are a great way of establishing wildflowers and are more reliable than sowing wildflower seeds.
 Often sowing seeds can give an erratic germination and not always the balance of species desired.
-Plug plants can be used in any area of the garden, cottage garden beds, drift planting, difficult shady areas, pond edge, ground flora for newly planted woodland and wildflower meadows.
+Plug plants can be used in any area of the garden, cottage garden beds, drift planting, difficult shady areas, pond edge, or ground flora for newly planted woodland and wildflower meadows.
 PlantWild plugs have a square root ball of approx. 59ml and are sold in groups of 6 or trays of either 54 or 108.

 In an area which is already planted, why not choose flowering species which are not already present in the area.
-Plug plants can be used to enhance a more visible area of a large meadow or extend the flowering season by choosing early or late flowering.
-Different parts of a meadow could be cut on 2 different dates to allow a good hay crop to be collected and also allow late flowering species to flower and set seed.
+Plug plants can be used to enhance a more visible area of a large meadow or extend the flowering season by choosing early or late flowering species.
+Different parts of a meadow could then be cut on 2 different dates to allow late flowering species to flower and set seed.
 This gives greater diversity to the meadow and allows a refuge and nectar source for wildlife when the main part of the meadow is cut for hay.

 Rabbits enjoy plug plants!
 To avoid feeding the rabbits it is a good idea to protect plants with wire mesh or thorny twigs until they are established.

 If you have any questions, or seek any advise just get in touch, and why not check out our plug plant collections to start your project.